 Car Wash or Car Detailer?
-Wish is Best?
+Which is Better to hire?

 To conclude today’s blog, we’ll offer you some additional advice on whether it’s better to hire a detailer or use a regular car wash.
 Both have their obvious pros and cons.
 The car wash is a lot cheaper than detailing, but the level of cleaning done by detailers is clearly a lot higher.
 In the end, therefore, what you need to do is reflect on your needs.
 Below we’ll give you some examples to show you what we mean:

 1. You just need the car cleaning so it doesn’t look so filthy

 If this sounds like what you want, then you’re fine going to a regular car wash, perhaps once a week or once every other week, depending on where you live and drive and how dirty your car gets on a regular basis.
 If you have kids, however, consider getting them to wash the car over a weekend.
 It’s a good way to teach responsibility, and gives them something useful to do.

 2. Your car hasn’t been cleaned in a very long time and you might want to sell it soon

 This is the time when a detailing would be in order.
 When there has been a long-term lack of cleaning, dirt gets built up in places where a regular car wash just won’t get to it effectively.
 The keen eye and expert mind of a detailer will ensure that every angle, every corner, every dark recess of the car gets a proper clean.
 In addition, the restorative effect of a car detailing will help add a “wow factor” when it comes to selling the car.
 The aesthetic of the car has a huge impact on whether or not a buyer would be willing to pay your asking price for the car.

 Think about what kind of car cleaning suits your situation best, and always remember to tip good work.
 It doesn’t have to be much, but at least a token to show your appreciation would go down very well.